 Larger off-grid solar solutions can help power entire communities, providing electricity so that kids can study at night, businesses can stay open longer and dirty cook stoves can be eliminated thus increasing health outcomes.
-Advanced solar solutions can be remotely controlled when connected to the internet.
-With connectivity, they can also provide real-time analytics so that machine learning can be used to help predict faults before they happen.
+Advanced solar solutions can be remote controlled when connected to the internet.
+With connectivity they can also provide real-time analytics so that machine learning can be used to help predict faults before they happen.

 Decent Work and Economic Growth

 Avanti worked with the Kenyan government to connect over 1,100 Constituency Innovation Hubs to drive entrepreneurship and innovation across the country.

 The average time that a refugee spends in a refugee camp is now over 20 years.
 Avanti is partnering with Social Innovation Academy to provide broadband in the Bidi camp (Uganda) in order to transforming the lives of marginalised youth into change makers and social entrepreneurs.

 A call to action

-The organisations truly inspired us we met in Switzerland and in the UK, from international development agencies and philanthropic foundations to big banks and even the charity of a famous Swiss tennis player.
+We were truly inspired by the organisations we met in Switzerland and in the UK, from international development agencies and philanthropic foundations to big banks and even the charity of a famous Swiss tennis player.
 We hope to come back soon to continue the conversations and create partnerships that drive forward some of these solutions.
 Connectivity alone won’t save the world and implementation is difficult and complicated.
 Partnerships with national and regional governments have to be built.
 The target communities themselves have to be part of designing the solutions.
 And the interventions themselves need to become financially sustainable.
-But let’s work together to combine the power of the internet with additional layers of impact aligned with the UN Sustainable Development Goals to improve the lives of countless communities.
+But let’s work together to combine the power of the internet with additional layers of impact aligned to the UN Sustainable Development Goals in order to improve the lives of countless communities.